 I have a relaxed teaching style, a sense of humor, and lots of patience!
 I absolutely love the one-on-one teaching experience I get with teaching private lessons.
 Students tend to feel welcome and comfortable in my home studio.
 A beginning student will be surprised to be reading and playing music within just a few weeks!

 For beginning piano curriculum, I use different piano book series, although lately I have been focusing on the Piano Adventures series by Faber & Faber.
 I also use a series called A Dozen A Day, technical exercises for the piano which teaches a little theory along the way.
 For older students, I like Czerny and Hanon exercises to strengthen fingers and hands.
+I have recently started a series of sight-reading books with my advanced beginner to intermmediate students.
 There are all kinds of on-line resources that I consult for ideas.
 Lessons are a combination of theory, learning the keyboard, and learning to read music.

 For intermediate piano students, I will determine their level of musical understanding and design an individualized curriculum to address areas of improvement, and to build on each student's strengths.

 In addition to the mechanics of music, I try to instill an appreciation for all types and genres of music in my students.
 I strongly believe that the most competent and interesting musicians are the ones who are familiar with music from all walks of life.